Best time to find cheap flights, 5% potential price drop

 What time of day is cheapest to fly to Phuket?

-To get the best value, try booking a flight in the morning when visiting Phuket.
+To get the best value, try booking a flight in the evening when visiting Phuket.
 Generally the prices will increase for flights in the afternoon as these tend to have higher demand.

 Flying to Phuket from Australian cities normally involves at least one stopover in a Malaysian port.
 Popular flight routes from Australia are via Bangkok, Singapore and Kuala Lumpur (if flying from Kuala Lumpur the right hand side of the plane is considered to have better views of the west coast of Phuket).
 Jetstar offers some direct cheap flights to Phuket from Melbourne and Sydney.
 Other airlines operating indirect flights to Phuket from destinations in Australia include: Thai Airways, Singapore Airlines, AirAsia, Malaysia Airlines, Korean Air, Qantas and Virgin Australia.

 How to get from the airport to the city centre?